The Thirties – the Littlewoods at Hollycroft in Adel, Leeds

 The photo of the beach shows the tents arranged in typical fashion at low tide.
 On the top left hand corner can just be seen the front of the house, No 2 The Beach, to where we eventually moved when my father retired.
 (Photo from Francis Firth website)]

-The tents were hired by the week from Burr and Fell whose office can be seen in the upper photo.
+The tents were hired by the week from Burr and Fell whose office can be seen in the upper group photo.
 The square tents on their wooden bases would be put out each day if the tide was not in, and used as a changing room.
 We would spend the day playing on the beach or in the water.
 Meals were usually picnics carried from our house, also a Walls Ice Cream man (“Stop Me and Buy One”) came along the beach periodically.
 At teatime perhaps we would have a ride in a pony cart up the hill to our house in Belle Vue Crescent.

 The summers seemed to be warmer then and the sea not so cold.
 On the downside I do remember at times the sea was badly polluted with obvious sewage and certainly would not have been tolerated today – possibly a reason that it was quite usual, almost expected, to have a bout of diarrhoea during our summer stay there!
 Generally put down to “getting used to the water” – more likely to what was in the water!
+They were very happy times at Filey in the Thirties before the Second World War and certainly no one of my age seemed to be concerned about Hitler and the possibility of war.

 Schools – The Leeds Modern

-The first school I attended in Leeds, when about five years old, was the kindergarten department of the huge relatively new Lawnswood Modern School at West Park, North Leeds a mile or so from our house in Adel.
+The first school I attended in Leeds, when about five years old, was the kindergarten department of the huge relatively new Lawnswood Modern School at West Park, North Leeds, a mile or so from our house in Adel.
 All I remember of the school were the changing rooms with rows of hooks on which to hang our shoe bags when we changed into black indoor “pumps”.

 Lawnswood Modern School in the Thirties